Billionaire Profile

 2011

-Assumed a non-executive role at Westfield
+Assumed a non-executive chairman role.

 2018

-Westfield Corporation was acquired by Unibail-Rodamco
+Westfield Corporation acquired by Unibail-Rodamco

 Philanthropy & Social Impact